Ancient Macedonian army: Weapons

 The armament of the phalangites is described in the Military Decree of Amphipolis.
 It lists the fines imposed upon the soldiers who fail to maintain their armament or produce it upon demand.
 Offensive weapons were a pike (sarissa), and a short sword (machaira).
-The sarissa was over 6 m in length, with a counterweight and spiked end at the rear called a sauroter; it seems to have had an iron sleeve in the middle which may mean that it was in two pieces for the march with the sleeve joining the two sections before use.
+The sarissa was over 6 m in length, with a leaf-shaped iron spearhead, the opposite end featured a flanged bronze counterweight and spike, called a sauroter.
+Archaeological evidence suggests that the sarissa had an iron sleeve in the middle which may mean that it was in two pieces for the march with the sleeve joining the two sections before use.
 Like the xyston, the sarissa was greatly tapered towards the point.
 This, along with the sauroter, helped to make the point of balance as far towards the butt of the weapon as possible.
 It should be stressed that the archaeological discoveries show that the phalangites also used the two-edged sword (xiphos) as well as the traditional Greek hoplite spear (doru/δόρυ), which was much shorter than the sarissa.
 The sources also indicate that the phalangites were on occasion armed with javelins.
 The sarissa would have been useless in siege warfare and other combat situations requiring a less cumbersome weapon.

 Hypaspists and allied and mercenary Greek heavy infantry were equipped as classic hoplites and would have employed the hoplite spear and a sword.

 Light troops were provided by a number of subject and allied peoples.
 Various Balkan peoples, such as Agrianes, Paeonians and Thracians, provided either light infantry or cavalry or indeed both.
 Typical light infantry peltasts would be armed with a number of javelins.
 The individual javelin would have a throwing thong attached to the shaft behind its point of balance.
 The thong was wound around the shaft and hooked over one or two fingers.
 The thong made the javelin spin in flight, which improved accuracy, and the extra leverage increased the power of the throw and the range achievable.